-Definition Examples
+Type of bullying Definition Examples

-Bullying that is based on prejudice

-or negative attitudes, beliefs or comments about their accent,
+Bullying that is based on prejudice or negative attitudes, beliefs or views about race, ethnicity, religion or culture. comments about their accent,

-views about race, ethnicity, clothes, the food they eat and

-religion or culture. their skin colour.

-A student who has to listen to
+A student who has to listen to racist jokes.

-Caviat bulbing Dullying hand an actifulation racist jokes.

-, , A student who is subjected to derogatory comments about

-that when expressed, demean, intimidate or harm another person women on the bus.

-because of their sex or women on the bus.

-gender.
-These attitudes are

-commonly based around the

-assumption that women are

-subordinate to men or are

-inferior.

-Bullying behaviour that has a A student who is being rated

-specific sexual online about their sexual

-dimension which may be physical, pertormance.

-verbal or non-

-verbal/psychological.
-It A student has their hreatren

-may involve suggestive sexual comments or innuendo including A student has their bra strap pinged as they enter the

-playground after lunch.

-reputation, or using sexual playground after furion.

-language that is designed to

-subordinate, humiliate or

-intimidate.

-Bullying that is based on prejudice

-or negative attitudes, beliefs or and 'not a real girl' by other

-views about lesbian, gay or students because they have short

-bisexual people. hair

-A student who reports that since

-they came out as a lesbian,

-others in their class keep moving

-away from and giggling every

-time they are in the changing

-rooms

-Ongoing name-calling and jokes

-about being 'greedy' because

-they are attracted to more than

-one gender

-Transphobic Bullying based on prejudice or A student being teased and called

-- negative attitudes, views or beliefs

-7 0 10 lialis because lilev wear bovs - i

-1 about trans people clothes'

-• clothes'

-• clothes' Students laughing and repeatedly

-• clothes' Students laughing and repeatedly telling another student 'That can't

-• clothes' Students laughing and repeatedly telling another student 'That can't happen - your dad's a freak'

-• clothes' Students laughing and repeatedly telling another student 'That can't happen - your dad's a freak' when they are told that dad is

-Disability-based or SEND about trans people clothes' Students laughing and repeatedly telling another student 'That can't happen - your dad's a freak' when they are told that dad is now their mum

-about trans people Bullying linked to special clothes' Students laughing and repeatedly telling another student 'That can't happen - your dad's a freak' when they are told that dad is now their mum A student who is taunted because

-bullying about trans people Bullying linked to special educational needs or disabilities clothes' Students laughing and repeatedly telling another student 'That can't happen - your dad's a freak' when they are told that dad is now their mum A student who is taunted because they limp when they walk due to a

-bullying about trans people Bullying linked to special clothes' Students laughing and repeatedly telling another student 'That can't happen - your dad's a freak' when they are told that dad is now their mum A student who is taunted because

-bullying about trans people Bullying linked to special educational needs or disabilities Clothes' Students laughing and repeatedly telling another student 'That can't happen - your dad's a freak' when they are told that dad is now their mum A student who is taunted because they limp when they walk due to a spinal condition A student who is excluded from

-bullying about trans people Bullying linked to special educational needs or disabilities clothes' Students laughing and repeatedly telling another student 'That can't happen - your dad's a freak' when they are told that dad is now their mum A student who is taunted because they limp when they walk due to a spinal condition

-Bullying about physical appearance or health conditions health conditions A student with acne reports that their photo has been uploaded next to a photo of a leopard and derogatory comments are being made in class and online.
-A student is called 'fatty', and 'piggy' and told they need to lose weight if they want a

-relationship.

-A young carer is constantly

-other teased about having to 'babysit'

-personal circumstances 1 their mother rather than go out

-to a parent or bullying based

-Ongoing comments to an adopted

-l · child about being rejected and not

-economic status having real parents.
+Sexist bullying Bullying based on sexist attitudes that when expressed, demean, intimidate or harm another person because of their sex or gender.
+These attitudes are commonly based around the assumption that women are subordinate to men or are inferior. to derogatory comments about women on the bus.
+Sexual bullying Bullying behaviour that has a specific sexual A student has their bra strap pinged as they enter the playground after lunch.
+Homophobic or biphobic bullying (sexual orientation) Bullying that is based on prejudice or negative attitudes, beliefs or views about lesbian, gay or bisexual people. other students because they have short hair A student who reports that since they came out as a lesbian, others in their class keep moving away from and giggling every time they are in the changing rooms Ongoing name-calling and jokes about being 'greedy' because they are attracted to more than one gender identity) beliefs about trans people A student being teased and called trans because they wear 'boys' clothes' Students laughing and repeatedly telling another student 'That can't happen - your dad's a freak' when they are told that dad is now their mum A student who is taunted bullying educational needs or disabilities such as autism walk due to a spinal condition A student who is excluded from social groups because their classmates think they make odd comments.
+Bullying about physical appearance or health conditions Bullying linked to appearance or health conditions A student with acne reports that their photo has been uploaded next to a photo of a leopard and derogatory comments are being made in class and online.
+A student is called 'fatty', and 'piggy' and told they need to lose weight if they want a relationship.
+Bullying related to home or other personal circumstances to a parent or bullying based on comparative wealth/ difference or perceived teased about having to babysit' their mother rather than go out Bullying related to being a boarder Bullying of boarders A boarder is constantly teased about 'being abandoned by your parents'.

-Details of the school's approach to preventing and addressing bullying are set out in the Antibullying Policy.
+4.2.2 Details of the school's approach to preventing and addressing bullying are set out in the Antibullying Policy.

-5. Roles and responsibilities
+5.0 Roles and Responsibilities